SAP-samples/low-code-applications/exercises/rap/exercises/ex4/README.md

    - Activate the structure

-   - Change the coding in your BDEF
+   - Change the coding in your Behavior definition

      The statement `mapping for ZAONLINESHOP_###` must be changed to `mapping for ZAONLINESHOP_### control zaonlineshop_x_### corresponding`